mmKALLL/crystabit-front/README.md

-# crystabit
+# crystabit-front

+TS-React frontend for Crystabit.

-CaaS (component-as-a-service) CPU emulator, written in functional-style Crystal using TDD.
+Crystabit is a CaaS (component-as-a-service) CPU emulator, written in functional-style Crystal using TDD.

 Definitely a good learning experience.